 Figure 9-1002t—STA Control field of the Probe Request Multi-Link element format

 The Link ID subfield specifies a value that uniquely identifies the AP whose information is requested.

-The Complete Profile subfield is set to 1 when complete profile of the AP identified by the Link ID subfield is requested as defined in 35.3.4.2 (Use of Multi-Link probe request and response).
+The Complete Profile (#10564) Requested subfield is set to 1 when complete profile of the AP identified by the Link ID subfield is requested as defined in 35.3.4.2 (Use of Multi-Link probe request and response).
 Otherwise, the subfield is set to 0.

-If the Complete Profile subfield is set to 0, the STA Profile field, if present in a Per-STA Profile subelement (see 35.3.4.2 (Use of Multi-Link probe request and response) and 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element)), includes exactly one of the following:
+If the Complete Profile (#10564) Requested subfield is set to 0 (#11398) and the STA Profile field is present in a Per-STA Profile subelement, as described in 35.3.4.2 (Use of Multi-Link probe request and response and 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element), the STA Profile field includes exactly one of the following:

 —one Request element (see 9.4.2.9 (Request element)), or